beaurushton/react-native-camera/docs/RNCamera.md

 Manually set camera focus.
 Only works with `autoFocus` off.
 The value 0 is minimum focus depth, 1 is maximum focus depth.
 For a medium focus depth, for example, you could use 0.5.

+#### `frameRate`

+Value: integer

+Manually set camera frame rate.
+If frame rate is not supported the closest available will be used.
+You can detect supported frame rates via the `onCameraFeaturesDetected` property callback.

 #### `Android` `ratio`

 A string representing the camera ratio in the format 'height:width'.
 Default is `"4:3"`.